It’s Time to Check on Your Heart

 Heart disease is, to an extent, genetic.
 It can be passed from one generation to another.
 However, by building healthy habits, you can lower your risk.
 The steps below will not only improve your overall health but keep your heart in tip-top shape:

-- Eat healthy — Reduce your intake of processed foods like lunchmeat, chips, candy, and fast food.
+- Eat healthy — Reduce your intake of processed foods like chips, candy, and fast food.
 Make your meals colorful with lots of leafy green vegetables, fruits, whole grains, lean proteins, and low-fat dairy.

 - Start moving — You don’t have to run a marathon.
 Just move about 30 minutes a day.
 Take a brisk walk after dinner or first thing in the morning.
 It’s important to get your heart rate up for a total of 150 minutes a week.

-- Control cholesterol and blood pressure — More exercise, more fiber in your diet, less red meat, and less dairy will all contribute to lowering your cholesterol levels and blood pressure.
+- Control cholesterol and blood pressure — More exercise, more fiber in your diet, less red meat, and less full-fat dairy products will all contribute to lowering your cholesterol levels and blood pressure.
 Decreasing salt also helps.

 - Reduce stress — Prolonged stress can cause long-term damage to health including cardiovascular disease.
 Try to remove or reduce stressors in your life.